Immersion journalism: Criticism

 Immersion journalism has been criticized for being too subjective and partial to the journalist's opinion.
 By immersing oneself in the subject for extended periods of time, the credibility of the writer's neutrality weakens.
 A Washington Post seven-part article which followed Vice President Quayle went under fire for its lack of neutrality.
 Washington City Paper editor Jack Shafter said the reporters "got way, way too close.
 With this kind of immersion journalism, you lose perspective, you lose sight of the goal, and you become this authorized biographer."

-Robin Hemley's book A Field Guide for Immersion Writing: Memoir, Journalism, and Travel describes David Shield's book Black Planet which observed white fans' "fascination" with black basketball players.
+Robin Hemley's book A Field Guide for Immersion Writing: Memoir, Journalism, and Travel describes David Shields' book Black Planet which observed white fans' "fascination" with black basketball players.
 Shield "exaggerated and conflated a few things" but was not untruthful.
 Hemley says that he received scathing reviews, which was a hidden success, since it proved that Shields "hit a nerve."

 Practicality also becomes a central issue opposing immersion journalism.
-A complete work of immersion journalism have flexible deadlines, which not all news sources can afford.
+A complete work of immersion journalism has flexible deadlines, which not all news sources can afford.
 The New York Times writer Jesse McKinley spent a month working alongside actors to "expose the daily torment that is life way-way off Broadway."
 Anne Hull of the St. Petersburg Times worked six months following the lives of a Tampa police officer and the teen who attacked her.
 However, many news sources value quick stories at a rapid pace to increase profits, according to the Columbia Journalism Review.